 The National Trust is a nonprofit membership organization that works to save the history and legacy of the UK (Wales, England, and Northern Ireland).

-They manage nearly 500 properties, including historical castles, homes, manors, gardens, parks, archaeological and industrial sites, beaches, and natural reserves, making them the greatest landowner in the United Kingdom.
+They manage nearly 500 properties, including historical castles, homes, manors, gardens, parks, archaeological and industrial sites, beaches, and natural reserves, making them the most significant landowner in the United Kingdom.

 Their holdings include over 248,000 hectares of land and 780 miles of coastline.
 Your entryway to unique sites that astound, entertain, and educate is the National Trust.